TomDemeranville/i2-workshop-2016/README.md

 Learn about ORCID and ORCID iDs and how they work.
 Understand how organizations are using the ORCID registry to collect and display ORCID iDs, and connect and sync information between ORCID records and their own system.

 ### [2.
 ACTIVITY](#2-explore-registry): EXPLORE THE ORCID REGISTRY (20 min)
-Set up an ORCID iD in our test environment, and explore signing in with your IdP.
+Set up an ORCID iD in our test environment, and explore adding works to your record.
 Understand ORCID’s provenance model and its implications.
 Learn about the components of an ORCID record, how they get populated, and how they get used.

 ### [3.
 PRESENTATION](#3-about-orcid-apis): ABOUT THE ORCID APIs (30 min)
 Discover ORCID API types and features, and understand ORCID’s test environment and the technologies that ORCID uses.

+### [3.
+ACTIVITY](#3-public-api): Explore the public API (30 min)
+Use swagger to request records from the public API.
+Try reading your test account on the sandbox, and search for identifiers in the live registry.

 ### [4.
 ACTIVITY](#4-oauth-basics): OAUTH BASICS (30 min)
 ORCID’s API uses OAuth 2.0 as its protocol for a system client to obtain user permission to access the information stored in his/her ORCID record.
 In this section you will obtain system client credentials, and execute basic commands to request permission using a basic OAuth 2.0 3-legged flow.
 (Don’t know what that is? don’t worry!
 It will be covered in the session.)